opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

   Users with this permission can add users and edit a user's name, username, email address and language.
 Additionally, they can can see all users of your OpenProject instance.
 They can't delete or lock users.
   They can only see the project membership of users for projects in which they have permission to see the members (e.g. as Project admin or Member).
 They can only manage project membership of users for projects in which they have permission to manage members (e.g. as Project admin).
   The user profile will look like this for them (user name and email address were redacted): ![create-and-edit-users-role](image-20210308180635158.png)
-- **Create, edit and delete placeholder users**: Assign this permission to users (e.g. project admins) who should be able to manage [placeholder users](../placeholder-users).
+- **Create, edit, and delete placeholder users**: Assign this permission to users (e.g. project admins) who should be able to manage [placeholder users](../placeholder-users).
   Users with this permission can create, edit and delete placeholder users, as well as see all placeholder users in your OpenProject instance.
   **Please note**: They can only see the project membership of placeholder users for projects in which they have permission to see the members (e.g. as Project admin or Member).
 They can only manage project membership of placeholder users for projects in which they have permission to manage members (e.g. as Project admin).
   A placeholder user's profile will look like this for them: ![create-edit-and-delete-placeholder-users-role](image-20210308192119584.png)